sicxu/Deep3dPortrait/README.md

 ```

 5. To check the results, see ./output subfolders which contain the results of corresponding steps.

 ## Others
 - An image pre-alignment is necessary for face reconstruction.
 We recommend using [Bulat et al.'s method](https://github.com/1adrianb/2D-and-3D-face-alignment) to get facial landmarks (3D definition).
 We also need to use the masks of face,  hair and ear as input to the depth estimation network.
 We recommend using [Lin et al.'s method](https://arxiv.org/pdf/1906.01342.pdf) for semantic segmentation.
 - The face reconstruction code is heavily borrowed from [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction).
 - The [render](utils/render) code is modified from [tf_mesh_render](https://github.com/google/tf_mesh_renderer/tree/ba27ea1798f6ee8d03ddbc52f42ab4241f9328bb).
 Note that the renderer we complied does not support other tensorflow versions and can only be used on Linux.
-- The manipulation code will not be released for avoiding abusing.
-If you wanna make a comparison with our method, please use the results in our paper, or you can contact me(xusicheng@bit.edu.cn) for other comparisons.
+- The manipulation code will not be released.
+If you want to make a comparison with our method, please use the results in our paper, or you can contact me(xusicheng@bit.edu.cn) for more comparisons.

+## Citation
+If you find this code helpful for your research, please cite our paper

+	@inproceedings{xu2020deep,
+        author = {Xu, Sicheng and Yang, Jiaolong and Chen, Dong and Wen, Fang and Deng, Yu and Jia, Yunde and Xin, Tong},
+        title = {Deep 3D Portrait from a Single Image},
+        booktitle = {Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
+        year = {2020}
+    }